tomasvn/dotfiles/README.md

 ## Installation

+### Powershell

+- If you don't want to download the repo you can run the code, see below
 - Open pws as administator
 - Copy and paste the code below into your PowerShell terminal to get your Windows machine ready

 ```powershell
 Invoke-Expression (Invoke-WebRequest -Uri "https://raw.githubusercontent.com/tomasvn/dotfiles/main/full-script-install.ps1").Content
 ```